 - Sew the gap closed between the legs using D and horizontal mattress stitch.
 Bury all remaining yarn tails by weaving into the body, taking care not to distort the stuffing.

 Finishing, embroidering and attaching the eyes:

-- Using the cast off tail, sew the eye seam closed using mattress stitch.
-Pull the tail to tightly close the centre circle (see fig. 11 to see before and after the eye is sewn).
+Using the cast off tail, sew the eye seam closed using mattress stitch.
+Pull the tail to tightly close the centre circle (see fig. 11 for a before and after of the eye piece once it’s sewn).

 - Position eye with the seam line on the right side.
-Cut a 20cm/8″ length of black 8ply or 4ply thread.
+Cut a 20cm/8″ length of black 8 ply or 4 ply thread.
 Begin the first line of the “V” by threading a wool needle and inserting through eye from back to front along the seam line towards the edge (fig. 12).
-Now make a straight stitch to the left approx. 1.5cm in length (fig. 13).
+Now make a stitch approx. 1.5cm in length towards the centre (fig. 13).

 - Begin the second line of the “V” by inserting your needle into the eye from behind, approx. 1cm above the previous exit point, slightly to the right (fig. 14).
-Then make another stitch back into the starting point (fig. 15).
+Then make another stitch back into the original starting point (fig. 15 and fig. 16).

 - Lightly pull thread ends to tighten.
 Tie a double knot in the back to secure, and trim tail ends.
 Repeat for 2nd eye.